TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ## Build only the Top-level Components

-Use this option if you want to build only the top-level SnappyData project and pull in jars for other projects (spark, store, spark-jobserver):
+Use this option if you want to build only the top-level TIBCO ComputeDB project and pull in jars for other projects (spark, store, spark-jobserver):

 **Latest release branch**
 ```pre